aminrj/aminrj.github.io/_posts/ai-security-threat-modeling-production.md

 ### Agent Framework Layer

-- [ ] Framework version pinned (CrewAI ≥ patched, Semantic Kernel ≥ 1.39.4 Python / ≥ 1.71.0 .NET)
+- [ ] Framework version pinned and dependencies reviewed for known vulnerabilities
 - [ ] `[KernelFunction]` and equivalent tool registrations audited
 - [ ] AutoInvoke disabled on agents with sensitive access
 - [ ] Tool allowlist defined (not denylist)